How long will the Service Priority Review take?

 Will the Service Priority Review's final report and Government response be made available to the public?

 Yes.
-Once the review panel has delivered its final report, the document will be considered by the State Government, and a response to the panel's recommendations will be developed.
-After being considered by the Government, these documents will be published online for to ensure transparency.
+Once the review panel has completed its final report, the document will be considered by the State Government and a response to the panel's recommendations will be made.
+The final report will be published online.

 How does the Service Priority Review relate to the State Government's Public Sector Renewal?

 The State Government's Public Sector Renewal involves a number of measures to improve the efficiency, effectiveness, accountability and affordability of the Western Australian public sector.
-These measures include: the Service Priority Review; Machinery of Government changes; CEO Working Groups; and a Commission of Inquiry into Government Programs and Projects.
+These measures include: the Service Priority Review; Machinery of Government changes; Sustainable Health Review; and a Special Inquiry into Government Programs and Projects.
 A number of these initiatives are occurring at the same time.

 When will any cost savings recommended by the Service Priority Review be incorporated into the State Budget?